ijleesw/MA1-Spring2018/Buchberger Algorithm/README.md

    \- `basis_reduction` computes reduced Gröbner basis of given Gröbner basis. `basis_dropout` is included in this function.

-   \- `Groebner` computes reduced Gröbner basis of given polynomials (that are generators of an ideal). `basis_reduction` is included in this function.
+   \- `Buchberger` computes reduced Gröbner basis of given polynomials (which are generators of an ideal). `basis_reduction` is included in this function.